 Secretly, these connections drove me crazy.
 If I read a phrase like, “Don’t let the bedbugs bite,” ten hands shot in the air to share what they knew about the phrase.
 I DID NOT want to hear what they had learned about bed bugs!
-Eventually I came up with this game-changing statement: “If you have a connection, think about it- and now put down your hand.”
+I already knew enough; if I have them, I call Virginia pest control services to eradicate them.
+I did not need to know any more about the critters!
+Eventually, I came up with this game-changing statement: “If you have a connection, think about it- and now put down your hand.”

 Nothing can derail a lesson faster than students sharing their connections.

 Following our trains of thought is what makes inattention.
 I unknowingly encouraged my students to distract themselves when I asked them to make connections.
 Even when I figured out that they took away precious time from our lesson, I never taught them to manage those associations.
 Teaching children to manage these connections is a crucial step in teaching children how to pay attention.

 The fact that children can direct the course of a lesson with their associative thoughts is timeless.
 Charlotte Mason said: